Skip to content Skip to Programs Navigation

 Patel worked as a research associate at Asklepios BioPharmaceutical, Inc. (AskBio) and as an associate scientist at Novartis Gene Therapies before joining the Full-Time MBA Program.

-“During my time in the lab, I often thought about the people behind the data — patients waiting for answers.
+“During my time in the lab, I often thought about the people behind the data, those patients waiting for answers.
 That curiosity became a calling and led me to search for MBA programs that bridge science and business,” she says.

-“UNC Kenan-Flagler stood out to me because it doesn’t just teach business — it responds to the moment,” says Patel.
+“UNC Kenan-Flagler stood out to me because they don’t just teach business; they respond to the moment,” says Patel.
 “When COVID hit, the School launched a new course on managing epidemics through a business lens.
 That adaptability made my decision easy.”

 At Novartis, Patel specialized in designing and conducting drug optimization studies.
 She also played a pivotal role in establishing a new development lab by overseeing resource allocation for multiple therapy programs and spearheaded quality target profiles for advanced cell and gene therapy projects.

-She concentrated in healthcare and joined the Healthcare Club to later became president in her second year.
+She concentrated in healthcare, and joined the Healthcare Club and later became president in her second year.

 “The Healthcare Club was my baby,” says Patel.
 “I worked with passionate peers and a great leadership board to make a bigger impact from a healthcare perspective.